mcfnord/rml/src/bc.md

 # Bar Complaint - draft

-Pierce County Prosecutor Mark Lindquist violated various Rules of Professional Conduct when he appeared on _KIRO Evening News_ to speak about my arrest, and when he made a statement cited in the news article that accompanied the news broadcast published by KIRO on its website.
+Pierce County Prosecutor Mark Lindquist violated various Rules of Professional Conduct in verbal statements broadcast on _KIRO Evening News_ and in a statement cited in the news article that accompanied the news broadcast published by KIRO on its website.

 [http://DempseyBarComplaint.info/kiro](http://www.kiro7.com/news/police-father-made-death-threat-against-judge-thro/43394653)